Kantō region: History

-The name Kanto literally means "East of the Barrier".
-The name Kanto is nowadays generally considered to mean the region east (東) of the Hakone checkpoint (関所).
-An antonym of Kanto, "West of the Barrier" means the Kansai region, which lies western Honshu and was the center of feudal Japan.

-After the Great Kanto earthquake (1923), many people in Kanto started creating art with different varieties of colors.
+After the earthquake, many people in Kanto started creating art with different varieties of colors.
 They made art of earthquake and small towns to symbolize the small towns destroyed in the quake.

+Operation Coronet, part of Operation Downfall, the proposed Allied invasion of Japan during World War II, was scheduled to land on the Kantō Plain.

 Subdivisions

-North and South
+North and south

 The most often used subdivision of the region is dividing it to "North Kantō" (北関東, Kita-Kantō), consisting of Ibaraki, Tochigi, and Gunma prefectures, and "South Kantō" (南関東, Minami-Kantō), consisting of Saitama (sometimes classified North), Chiba, Tokyo Metropolis (sometimes singulated), and Kanagawa prefectures.
 South Kantō is often regarded as synonymous with the Greater Tokyo Area.
 As part of Japan's attempts to predict earthquakes, an area roughly corresponding to South Kantō has been designated an 'Area of Intensified Observation' by the Coordinating Committee for Earthquake Prediction.

 The Japanese House of Representatives' divides it into the North Kantō (北関東, Kita-Kantō) electorate which consists of Ibaraki, Tochigi, Gunma, and Saitama prefectures, Tokyo electorate, and the South Kantō (南関東, Minami-Kantō) electorate which consists of Chiba, Kanagawa, and Yamanashi prefectures (note that Yamanashi is out of the Kantō region in the orthodox definition).

 Keirin's South Kantō (南関東, Minami-Kantō) consists of Chiba, Kanagawa, and Shizuoka prefectures.

-East and West
+East and west

 This division is not often but sometimes used.